 Several factors influence the ideal repaint schedule.
 This includes everything from the type of siding you have to the climate you live in and even the quality of your previous paint job.
 But fear not, because understanding these factors can help you determine the right time for a refresh, saving you money and potential headaches down the line.
 Let’s take a look at the key elements affecting how often you should paint the exterior of your house.
+Proper Painting LLC believes that a well-informed homeowner is the best advocate for their property’s longevity.

 Decoding the Paint Lifespan: Key Factors to Consider